walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

 # Workflow Orchestration

-> What is it all about?
+> What is this all about?

 ## Workflow Orchestration